 The Montessori Philosophy

-The Montessori system of education is both a philosophy of child growth and a rationale for guiding such growth.
+The Montessori system of education, developed by Maria Montessori in the early 1900's, is both a philosophy of child growth and a rationale for guiding such growth.
 It is based on the child's developmental needs for freedom within limits, and a carefully prepared environment, which guarantees exposure to a wide range of materials and experiences through which a child can develop intellectually, as well as physically and socially.

 Montessori education recognizes that the only valid impulse to learning is the self motivation of the child.
 The Montessori classroom is designed to capture the unique ability of children to develop their own capabilities.
 The adult prepares the environment, provides the activity, functions as the resource person or exemplar, offers the child stimulation and guidance; but it is the child who learns, who is motivated through the work itself to persist in his/her chosen task.